Palawan: Early history

-Spanish period
+Spanish colonial era

 The northern Calamianes Islands were the first to come under Spanish authority, and were later declared a province separate from the Palawan mainland.
 In the early 17th century, Spanish friars sent out missions in Cuyo, Agutaya, Taytay and Cagayancillo but they met resistance from Moro communities.
 Before the 18th century, Colonial Authorities began to build churches enclosed by garrisons for protection against Moro raids in the towns of Cuyo, Taytay, Linapacan and Balabac.
 In 1749, the Sultanate of Brunei ceded southern Palawan to Spain.

-In 1818, the entire island of Palawan, or Paragua as it was called, was organized as a single province named Calamianes, with its capital in Taytay.
 By 1858, the province was divided into two provinces, namely, Castilla, covering the northern section with Taytay as capital and Asturias in the southern mainland with Puerto Princesa as capital.
 It was later divided into three districts, Calamianes, Paragua and Balabac, with Principe Alfonso town as its capital.
 During the Spanish colonial period, Cuyo became the second capital of Palawan from 1873 to 1903.
+On 6 April 1885, Sultan Abdul Momin of Brunei made confirmation of a cession on the island of Palawan to Alfred Dent of the British North Borneo Chartered Company (NBCC) and partners on the day of 29 December 1877.
+A month before, on 7 March 1885, the British, Spanish, and German colonial authorities signed the Madrid Protocol of 1885, which established the definite border of Spanish influence in the Mindanao islands and beyond northern Borneo.

-American rule
+American colonial era

 In 1902, after the Philippine–American War, the United States established civil rule in northern Palawan, calling it the province of Paragua.
-In 1903, pursuant to Philippine Commission Act No. 1363, the province was reorganized to include the southern portions and renamed Palawan, and Puerto Princesa declared as its capital.
+In 1905, pursuant to Philippine Commission Act No. 1363, the province was reorganized to include the southern portions and renamed Palawan, and Puerto Princesa declared as its capital.

 Many reforms and projects were later introduced in the province.
 Construction of school buildings, promotion of agriculture, and bringing people closer to the government were among the priority plans during this era.